greenFantasy/cs197-final-project/README.md

 # Zero-shot Dataset Downloads

-All information to setup and download cheXpert and Padchest datasets located in `data/README.md`.
+All information to setup and download CheXpert, VinDr-CXR, and Padchest datasets located in `data/README.md`.

 # Pre-processing